tldr-pages/tldr/pages/common/wget.md

 `wget --ftp-user={{username}} --ftp-password={{password}} {{url}}`

-- Set maximum number of retries:
+- Retry a given number of times if the download doesn't succeed at first:

 `wget -t {{number_of_retries}} {{url}}`